nmarsollier/viaduct/shared/codegen/impldocs/bytecodegen.md

 ## Layering

-In our initial implementation, we had independent code paths to produce the KM data structures needed to generated the `@Metadata` annotations and the Javassist data structures needed to generate the classfiles.
-It was immediately apparent that, when it came to generating the classfile signature information - e.g., the names, return-types, and argument types of methods - our code was highly repetetive: We were doing the same thing to generate both the KM and Ct data structures.
+In our initial implementation, we had independent code paths to produce the KM data structures needed to generate the `@Metadata` annotations and the Javassist data structures needed to generate the classfiles.
+It was immediately apparent that, when it came to generating the classfile signature information - e.g., the names, return-types, and argument types of methods - our code was highly repetitive: We were doing the same thing to generate both the KM and Ct data structures.
 In addition, we were baking-in a lot of Kotlin-specific logic into the generation of the Ct data structures (eg, specifics regarding suspend-function continuations) - and we were repeating this logic in multiple places.

 We considered writing our own code-generation API, specialized to the needs of Viaduct, that would encapsulate KM and Ct.
 However, we rejected such a totalizing abstraction because the KM library in particular is quite large, so a lot of our code would've been just empty wrappers around that library.